CKrawczyk/DISCnet_workshop/docs/source/packaging_python_code.md

 - `pyproject.toml`: This file tells python how to install your code, what dependencies to install, and various development configuration options.
 You can use `flit init` to help build this file or just write it by hand.

 ## Setting dependency versions
 To help with code reproducibility and dependency compatibility you can should pin dependency versions to a single value or a range.
-It is python convention that the dependencies in `pyproject.toml` are pinned as **ranges** to ensure they are easy to install into existing environments and not collide with the dependencies of other packages installed.
-An optional file (either `requirements.txt` or the lock file created by your build tool) is used to pin down **exact** package versions when reproducibility is important (e.g. all developers wanting to have the same versions of all dependencies installed or keeping a record of the package versions installed when a paper was published using the code).
+It is python convention that the dependencies in `pyproject.toml` are unpinned or pinned as **ranges** to ensure they are easy to install into existing environments and not collide with the dependencies of other packages installed.
+An optional file (either `requirements.txt` or the lock file created by your build tool) is used to pin down **exact** package versions when reproducibility is important (e.g. all the developers wanting to have the same versions of dependencies installed, keeping a record of the package versions installed when a paper was published using the code, or ensuring web apps deploy with the same versions the tests ran with).

 ```{note}
 Most python packages use [semantic versioning](https://semver.org/).
 This means the version numbers are set as MAJOR.MINOR.PATCH